 -Support the new faculty research project (June-December 2016) funded by the Andrew W. Mellon Foundation Diversity Enhancement Research Grant “Measuring the Impact of Internationalization on Queens College’s Minority Immigrant Students and Alumni”.

-This research will be based on surveys presented to QC's current undergraduate students and alumni who migrated to the United States as infants or teenagers.
+This research will be based on surveys and discussion groups presented to QC's current undergraduate students and alumni who migrated to the United States as infants or teenagers.
 The goal is to collect fifty to seventy-five substantial subjects.
 Although the goal for the number of subjects may be low, QC is a unique institution with this rich diversity.
-The data could also be compared to other higher education institutionstrack concrete and perceived social, economic, academic, and personal success rates.
+The data could also be compared to other higher education institutions.
+It will track concrete and perceived social, economic, academic, and personal success rates.
 The research can assess the level and depth of the internationalized experience, test the hypothesis that this experience leads to success, and how far alumni have excelled.
 From April to August, 2016, a significant portion of data collection and analysis will be performed.
 By the end of the funding period of December, 2016, the research results will be further analyzed and concluded in a report for possible article submissions or process papers.
-The grant would be utilized on a research assistant qualified to assist with digital survey design, implementation, and assessment, on undergraduate student forums to enhance diverse interaction, on alumni discussion groups in Queens, Manhattan, and Long Island, on incentives for participants, and on filming to archive testimonials.
+The grant’s funding would be utilized on a research assistant qualified to assist with digital survey design, implementation, and assessment, on undergraduate student forums to enhance diverse interaction, on alumni discussion groups in Queens, Manhattan, and Long Island, on incentives for participants, and on filming to archive testimonials.

-The ultimate goal of this project is to test the hypothesis and guide internationalized efforts on minority immigrant at QC.
-The impact of the study on the higher education community will, hopefully, be significant as new ideas approach or as contributions to ongoing discussions increase minority immigrants' participation in internationalization.
+The ultimate goal of this project is to test the hypothesis and guide internationalized efforts on minority immigrant students at QC.
+The impact of the study on the higher education community will, hopefully, be significant as new ideas approach or as contributions to ongoing discussions to increase minority immigrants' participation in internationalization.
 The research can be competitive by being unique of its kind as content of the survey will measure distinct student experiences at QC such as global content and issues in courses, co-curricular activities, travel or study abroad, internships, etc. Finally, if the research results provide enough evidence to prove that minority immigrant undergraduate students are more successful with substantive internationalized experience at QC, then more resources and policies may be developed to enhance their participation and learning environment.

 -Publicize the international collections in the Library and Museum, some of which is currently being done with the annual “Year of” program and Daghlian collection